-When you have this position, knuckles will be towards the ceiling, instead of this fingertip grip where your knuckles are facing the wall behind you.
+When you have this position, knuckles will be towards the ceiling.
+Instead of this fingertip grip where your knuckles are facing the wall behind you.

 This will set you up for an easier transition, almost think of it like a false-grip in your Muscle-Up.

 A drill to fix that is, get like a box adjusting your hand to an over-grip, coming down and then just hanging in that type of position, seeing if you can hold by squeezing the fingers and thumbs around that bar.
-Holding down in an [inaudible 00:00:58] position.
+Holding down in a hollow position.
 The second you slide into your fingers, just jump down and restart.